WPTravelteam/wp-travel/readme.txt

 * New Feature: Booking form fields filter.
 * New Feature: Location displayed in single page.
 * New Feature: Currency option for 'KES'.
+* New Feature: Added system information.
 * Fixes: Text translation updated with new strings.
 * Fixes: Trip Duration/Fixed Departure issue on frontend.
 * Fixes: Template override issue with post not found.
 * Fixes: Responsive issue on WP_TRAVEL_ITINERARIES.